abhijit281122/demorepository/README.md

 # demorepository
 This is a repository to put our source code.
-This project deals with source code of Employee Management System which is implemented using Spring Boot
+This project deals with source code of Employee Management System which is implemented using Spring Boot, Containers, Kubernetes, Grafana and Prometheus.